Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/pca.md

 ## Dimension reduction with principal components analysis

-We will introduce dimension reduction with the low-dimensional example of the iris flower dataset that we introduced in a [previous lesson](classification) when discussing classification.
-In the figure below, we reproduce the plot of iris petal width against petal width, ignoring the species from which each flower derives.
+We will introduce dimension reduction using the iris flower dataset that we introduced when discussing [classification](classification).
+Although this dataset has four features, we will focus again on only petal length and width, which we plot against each other in the figure below.
+We can trust our eyes to notice the clear pattern: as iris petal width increases, petal length tends to increase as well.

 [![image-center](../assets/images/600px/iris_petal_data_unlabeled.png){: .align-center}](../assets/images/iris_petal_data_unlabeled.png)
 Petal width (x-axis) plotted against petal width (y-axis) for all flowers in the iris flower dataset, not labeled according to species.
 {: style="font-size: medium;"}

-We can once again trust our eyes to notice the clear pattern: as iris petal width increases, petal length tends to increase as well.

-You may surmise where this discussion is headed.
-If we draw a line through the center of the data (see figure below), then that line provides a reasonable estimate of a flower's petal width from its length, and vice-versa.
-The line, a one-dimensional object, therefore approximates a collection of two-dimensional points.
+If we draw a line through the center of the data (see figure below), then the line provides a reasonable estimate of a flower's petal width given its length, and vice-versa.
+This line, a one-dimensional object, therefore approximates a collection of points in two dimensions.

 [![image-center](../assets/images/600px/iris_flowers_regression_line.png){: .align-center}](../assets/images/iris_flowers_regression_line.png)
 A line passing through the plot of iris petal length against petal width.
-The line tells us approximately how wide we can expect an iris petal to be given the petal's width.
+The line tells us approximately how wide we can expect an iris petal to be given the petal's width, and vice-versa.
 {: style="font-size: medium;"}

-**STOP:** How can we determine the best line to approximate a collection of two-dimensional data points?
+**STOP:** How could we have determined the line in the figure above?
 {: .notice--primary}

-Long ago in math class, you may have learned about how to choose a line to best approximate a two-dimensional dataset using **linear regression**, which we will describe in what follows.

-We first establish one variable as the *dependent* variable, which is typically plotted on the y-axis.
+Long ago in math class, you may have learned how to choose a line to best approximate a two-dimensional dataset using **linear regression**, which we will now briefly describe.
+In regression, we first establish one variable as the *dependent* variable, which is typically plotted on the y-axis.
 In our iris flower example, the dependent variable is petal width.

 Given a line, we use *L*(*x*) to denote the *y*-coordinate of the point on the line corresponding to a given *x*-coordinate.
 For this line, we can then define the **residual** of a data point (*x*, *y*) as the difference *y* - *L*(*x*) between its *y*-coordinate and the *y*-coordinate that the line estimates as corresponding to *x*.
 If a residual is positive, then the data point lies "above" the line, and if the residual is negative, then the point lies "below" the line (see figure below).

 [![image-center](../assets/images/600px/residuals_y_coordinates.png){: .align-center width="300px"}](../assets/images/residuals_y_coordinates.png)
-An example line with a visual depiction of residuals; the absolute value of a residual is the length of its dashed line, and the sign of a residual corresponds to whether it lies above or below the line.
+An example line and data points with a visual depiction of the points' residuals.
+The absolute value of a residual is the length of its dashed line, and the sign of a residual corresponds to whether it lies above or below the line.
 {: style="font-size: medium;"}

 As the line changes, so will the points' residuals.
-In linear regression, since we are looking for the line that best fits the data, we want the line that *minimizes* the sum of squared residuals.
-In other words, this line will minimize the variation between data points and the line in the *y*-direction.
+The smaller the residuals become, the better the line fits the points.
+In linear regression, we are looking for the line that the line that minimizes the sum of squared residuals.

-However, this is not the only way to fit a line to a collection of data.
-Choosing petal width as the dependent variable makes sense if we want to explain petal width as a function of petal length, but it is not clear why this dependence would exist.
-If we were to make petal length the dependent variable instead, then linear regression would minimize the squared differences between residuals in the *x*-direction, as illustrated in the figure below.
+Linear regression is a common approach, but it is not the only way to fit a line to a collection of data.
+Choosing petal width as the dependent variable makes sense if we want to explain petal width as a function of petal length, but if we were to make petal length the dependent variable instead, then linear regression would minimize the squared differences between residuals in the *x*-direction, as illustrated in the figure below.

 [![image-center](../assets/images/600px/residuals_x_coordinates.png){: .align-center width="300px"}](../assets/images/residuals_x_coordinates.png)
-If *x* is the dependent variable, then the residuals for a line become the horizontal distances between points and the line, and linear regression finds the line that minimizes these horizontal residuals.
+If *x* is the dependent variable, then the residuals with respect to a line become the horizontal distances between points and the line, and linear regression finds the line that minimizes these horizontal residuals.
 {: style="font-size: medium;"}

 **Note:** The linear regression line will likely differ according to which variable we choose as the dependent variable, since the quantity that we are minimizing changes.
 However, if there is a linear pattern in our data, then the two regression lines will be similar.